 This is why many beginner programming classes and courses start with Python nowadays.
 There’s also the added advantage that Python comes pre-installed on Linux and Mac Computers (but be aware that it’s usually Python 2, and you’ll want to upgrade to Python 3).

 These days, PHP is sometimes the butt of developers jokes.
-There are two reasons why: a history of occasional security flaws, and syntax that has allowed for newbie developers to write very sloppy code.
+There are two reasons why: a history of occasional security flaws and syntax that has allowed for newbie developers to write very sloppy code.
 These two issues have been improved over time, but these problems from the language’s past never seem to go away.
-With that said, PHP is incredibly easy to get started with if you want to get into web development, since no complicated configurations are required.
+With that said, PHP is incredibly easy to get started with if you want to get into web development since no complicated configurations are required.

 As a beginner, you might want to just jump in and get started with writing code that just works.
 If that’s the case, and you’re interested in web development, PHP is a good choice.
-It’s universally installed on virtually every shared hosting server out there, so you can start writing code and publish your first website on the internet in a really short amount of time.
+It’s universally installed on virtually every shared hosting service out there, so you can start writing code and publish your first website on the internet in a really short amount of time.

 Here’s a simple hello world program in PHP:

 This code would instantly print the greeting on a webpage.
 It’s that simple.
 In contrast, while writing “Hello World” with Python code is just as simple, getting a Python server setup first is much more complicated.
 And while some really good frameworks such as Django exist for web development, getting started is more complicated than with PHP.
 It is also harder to find cheap web hosting services that support Python, which can be disappointing if you’re just getting started and want to get something up on the web to show off to your friends.

 The other thing which makes PHP easy, is that you can add PHP in between HTML.
 So, if you have experience with HTML and basic frontend web development, you can very easily convert a static website to a dynamic one: